laurauguc/laurauguc/README.md

 <!--
 **laurauguc/laurauguc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

 # Hi there! 👋 I’m Laura Uguccioni

-🎓 **Data Scientist | ML Engineer | Human-Centered AI for Evidence & Judgment**
+🎓 **Computational Social Scientist & ML Engineer | Human-Centered AI**

-I build and study AI systems as **scientific instruments for decision-making, education, and social inquiry**.
+I build and study AI systems as **tools for decision-making, education, and social inquiry**.
 My background spans **philosophy, economics, and quantitative social science**, and my work sits at the intersection of **machine learning, human judgment, and ethical evaluation**.

 With 8+ years of experience across **research, consulting, and product development**, I’ve led large-scale AI deployments, published peer-reviewed research, and built **generative AI systems that support evidence-based feedback and learning**.
 I’m especially interested in how **uncertainty, bias, and evaluation shape the real-world use of AI**.